“Am I gay?”

 1. You Keep Asking Yourself, “Am I Gay?”

 If you’re Googling this blog, that’s a sign in itself.
-Repeatedly asking Am I Gay?
+Repeatedly asking Am I Gay or What is my sexuality?
 As your questions deepen, you may start to notice more than just curiosity, especially in the way you connect emotionally with others

 2. You’re Emotionally Drawn to Same-Gender People